hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 I use my Suunto Traverse (upgraded from the Suunto Ambit3 Sport) watch mainly for running (check [my profile][5] on Movescount) and hiking (e.g. in [Finland][6] or [Sweden][7]).
 When I had the Suunto Ambit3 Sport I realized that it does not feel that bulky as the Peak model.
 Moreover, pushing the buttons on the Suunto Ambit3 is much smoother than on the Ambit2.
 Also the backlight of the Ambit models look really cool and it really helps to read your data when jogging in the evening.
 There is also the Runner version which is called Ambit3 Run.
 It's slightly lighter than the Ambit3 Sport, however you will miss features related to swimming, multisport or biking.

 ## Worth to upgrade?
 I have used the Suunto Ambit3 Sport for a couple of months and I was happy with it before I [upgraded to the Suunto Traverse](http://www.hikeventures.com/Suunto-Traverse-Ambit3-differences/).
-I liked the blue colour, the slimmer design compared to the peak model, the accuracy of the GPS signal and the shorter time it take to locate satellites.
+I liked the blue colour, the slimmer design compared to the Suunto Ambit3 Peak, the accuracy of the GPS signal and the shorter time it take to locate satellites.
 For runners it's already worth to upgrade just because of the smaller HR monitor which will give you a better running experience.
 I also like the Bluetooth feature so I can get my data also on the Movescount Server if I am not on a computer.
 If you are into Social Media then the Movescount app will also be a great tool to show-cast your activities in a video.

 ---

-## Deals
+## Discounts
 <div class="row">
   <div class="col-sm-12">
 <center>